 Abbeville is a very small city located in the state of Alabama.
 With a population of 2,620 people and three constituent neighborhoods, Abbeville is the 168th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Abbeville is generally considered to be a blue-collar town.
-35.81% of the Abbeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Abbeville, you'll notice that it is more blue-collar than most other communities in America.
+35.81% of Abbeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Abbeville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Abbeville who work in office and administrative support (13.36%), sales jobs (8.26%), and management occupations (7.71%).

-Abbeville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Abbeville doesn't have a public transportation system that people use for their commute.

 The per capita income in Abbeville in 2010 was $19,262, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $77,048 for a family of four.
 However, Abbeville contains both very wealthy and poor people as well.

 Abbeville is an extremely ethnically-diverse city.
 The people who call Abbeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abbeville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Abbeville include Irish, German, African, and Finnish.

 The most common language spoken in Abbeville is English.
 Other important languages spoken here include French and German.